Indoor Air Quality relating to Fragrance emitting devices

 - Projects are individually funded, whereas Maintenance is typically funded by an annual budget

-Definition of "Facilities Maintenance"
+Definition of "Facilities Maintenance" Work Orders

-Examples of facilities maintenance include:
+Examples of facility maintenance include:

 - Routine exterior painting of buildings and interior painting of public and common